Mount Pleasant Square: Architecture

 The west side of Mount Pleasant Square.

 Most of the houses are two-storey over basements that are below ground level.
 Many of the gardens have now been shortened to accommodate mews buildings.
 There is a lot of variation in individual house construction, as the plot sizes are not uniform.

-Susan Roundtree notes that the houses were probably built by tradesmen rather than skilled craftsmen.
+The houses were probably built by tradesmen rather than more skilled craftsmen and architects.
 Three bay houses were soon joined by smaller, two-bay houses that were effectively miniature versions of the city houses with two principal rooms on each floor.
 The basement walls are about two feet thick, with limestone calp used throughout.
-The windows were typical vertically sliding timber sashes.

 Mount Pleasant Square is an example of rus in urbe, 'a countryside in the city'.
 The overall composition is more impressive than any one house.
 With its bucolic curtain of trees and handsome terraced Georgian houses, the atmosphere on this well-preserved square is often described as Dickensian, as if residents step into a period drama every time they leave the house.
 There is something elegant, if slightly bashful, about the whole effect: drooping trees, little traffic, gentle plop of tennis balls.

+All of the houses on the square are protected structures as well as the original iron fencing, granite paving, post boxes and lamp posts.